fangwei123456/telloGUIController/README.md

 `qmake`<br>
 `make -j8`<br>

-You can use qt-creator to open .pro and compile this prpoject.<br> If you have not installed qt-creator, just do this:<br>
+You can also use qt-creator to open .pro and compile this prpoject.<br> If you have not installed qt-creator, just do this:<br>
 `sudo apt-get install qtcreator`<br>